wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 06/04/2019
+### What have I done?
+I actually implemented `Localization` yesterday so today, I am focusing on models.
+There are two kinds of data that needs to be saved. `Preference` and `CachaedWiki`.
+Preference can be edited but CachedWiki cannot, except when data should be updated.
+My next goal is to implement the data saving and auto update part.
+With the backend ready, UI should be easy.
+However, I need to break down Pages into widgets or so called `Fragment`.
+### What to do tomorrow?
+More models.

 ## 05/04/2019
 ### What have I done?
 Played with platform widget but I decided to use it later.
 Now, theme and brightness can be changed dynamically.
 Locale will be supported when I have added `Localization`. `LoadingOverlay` is now `InitialPage` and it loads data from GitHub and WG server.
 It does more (like loading data to memory) but when it is done, it will push to the `HomePage`.
 Then, the user can start using the app.
 I am really worried about my users in China because some ISP blocked the API and I don't know how to bypass it right now.